 Types of parking permits

-A resident permit allows you to park in a resident permit space where you live.
+Resident parking permits allow you to park in a resident permit space where you live.

-These allow the permit holder to park in a single car park between 7pm and 9am.
+Late night parking permits allow the permit holder to park in a single car park between 7pm and 9am.
 You can only use the car park specified on the permit.